sebug/no-homers-pass/README.md

  - [Create a Pass Type Identifier](https://developer.apple.com/documentation/walletpasses/building-a-pass) - I saved the ID in the environment variable PASS_TYPE_ID for codespaces and actions and in the Azure Static Web App Environment variables
  - [Generate a Signing Certificate](https://developer.apple.com/documentation/walletpasses/building-a-pass#Generate-a-Signing-Certificate)

+ After created the certificate, import it in keychain management and then export the private key as p12.

+ Then create an X509Certificate2 from the bytes that we stored in the environment variable.

+    var bytes = System.IO.File.ReadAllBytes("nohomers_dev_key.p12");
+    var base64String = Convert.ToBase64String(bytes);

+Note on generic implementation here: could do the processing client-side upon upload to avoid sending the file somewhere.
+But then again, that is what the password is for.